Manoj-Kumar13/Manoj-kumar13/README.md

 - 🔭 I’m currently working on ...
 Improving programming concepts
 - 🌱 I’m currently learning ...
-DSA and Web Dev
+DSA, Web Dev and Python
 - 👯 I’m looking to collaborate on ...
 React Native
 - 🤔 I’m looking for help with ...
 Open Source
 - 💬 Ask me about ...
 Anything